hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 hosting the Terraform Cloud application, PostgreSQL, and external Vault servers for a stateless production installation.

-This reference architecture **recommends and focuses on** the _Production - Mounted Disk_ operational mode.
+This reference architecture **recommends and focuses on** the *Mounted Disk* operational mode.
 This mode will require you to specify the local path for data storage.
 The assumption is this local path is a mounted disk from either a SAN or NAS device (or some other replicated storage), allowing for rapid recovery or failover.